platypusllc/usv_ws/README.md

 > fatal: detected dubious ownership in repository [...etc...]

+To run the docker image:

 ```
 ~/usv_ws$ docker run -it --mount type=bind,source="$(pwd)",target=/ws usv
 root@f1f4a30bbad3:/ws#
 ```

+Note: While docker container instances are persistent, "docker run" starts a new instance each time.
+To start previous a container instance you can use "docker start" but general practice in the docker world is to start a new container instance every time.
+You should use tools (starting with a Dockerfile) to script any necessary changes, rather than relying on manually making changes inside a running container instance.

 5. Build the ROS node inside the docker image:

+Note: If you edit the code, you'll need to re-run "colcon build" before restarting the ROS node, to run the changed code.

 ```
 root@f1f4a30bbad3:/ws# colcon build